Exploring Thermodynamics With Kids: Activities To Teach About Freezing, Melting, And Molecular Movement

 warmer object to a cooler object.
 Heat always

-from you traveled to the object.
+from you travels to the object.
 The

 object absorbed thermal energy.